kleo/evilportals/README.md

 Finally on the WiFi Pineapple web interface, start the Evil Portal module and then activate the portal you wish to use.

 After gathering credentials, captured data will be shown as a notification on the WiFi Pineapple web interface.
-Logs are found at Modules > Evil Portal > Logs > View and at portals/login/.logs.
+Logs are found at Modules > Evil Portal > Logs > View.

 ---